Eligibility for The Kathleen Lonsdale RIA Chemistry Prize

 The prize, kindly sponsored by Henkel, includes an award of €2,000.
 The winner will also be nominated by the Physical, Chemical and Mathematical Sciences Committee to compete amongst the top young chemists in the world in the IUPAC-SOLVAY International Award for Young Chemists.

-- Entrants must have received their PhD degree or completed all PhD requirements from a University, Technological University or Institute of Technology in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year 2022.
+• One must have received their PhD degree or completed all PhD requirements from a University or Technological University in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year 2023.

-Data Protection: Before submitting your application please read the Kathleen Lonsdale Prize Transparency Statement.
-All personal data collected will be used solely for the purpose of assessing applications in line with General Data Protection Regulations.
+Before submitting your application please read the Kathleen Lonsdale Prize Transparency Statement.